ntnu-ai-lab/ai4iot-calib-pipeline/docs/acumos.md

 **2)** Visualize the output

 The visualization module prints output in the format of an html page available through a webui port in the kubernetes cluster.
-To find the webui port run the command `kubectl get services -n <namespace_id>` and search for the port of the visualization1webui, as in the following example:
+To find the webui port run the command `kubectl get services -n <namespace_id>` and search for the port of the visualization1webui, as in the following example where the webui port is 30001.

 ![image](https://user-images.githubusercontent.com/45718165/137888386-2423a4ba-901a-4a42-9c30-3a1ce4ee5a7e.png)